wajihullahbaig/DeepNeuralNetworks/README.md

 | Softmax		         | 0.246335        | 0.385170 |

-With epochs = 1,  and batches = 50, twister algorithm randomization with seed = 1
+With epochs = 1,  and batches = 50, total batches = 1200

 | CNN                            | Python          | Matlab   |
 | ------------------------------ |:---------------:| --------:|